Cookbook Review and Giveaway: Home Made Winter

 Recipe from Home Made Winter, by Yvette van Boven.
 Serves 8.

-A note on the orange/grapefruit: I found that, when using a grapefruit, leaving the entire grapefruit in the stew gave it a slightly bitter aftertaste (a reader using grapefruit as well found the same thing).
+A note on the orange/grapefruit: Several people have been disappointed in the orange flavor that leaving the rind in the stew gives – if you are concerned, consider omitting it.
+I found that, when using a grapefruit, leaving the entire grapefruit in the stew gave it a slightly bitter aftertaste (a reader using grapefruit as well found the same thing).
 Although not mentioned in Yvette’s original recipe, I’d recommend separately adding the zest of the grapefruit and the fruit of the grapefruit to the stew, avoiding the bitter pith.
-No one seems to have had this problem with oranges yet, but the same technique could be applied to them.

 - 3 lb stew beef, cut into 1 inch cubes